-class feed2exec.feeds.FeedManager (conf\path, db\path, pattern=None) a feed manager fetches and stores feeds.
+class feed2exec.controller.FeedManager(conf_path, db_path, pattern=None, session=None) a feed manager fetches and stores feeds.

-this is a "controller" in a "model-view-controller" pattern. it derives the "model" (feed2exec.feeds.
+this is a "controller" in a "model-view-controller" pattern. it derives the "model" (feed2exec.model.
 FeedConfStorage) for simplicity's sake, and there is no real "view" (except maybe main).